radishmouse/griffin-powermate-driver/README.md

 Instead of starting the service with systemd, you can start the `powermate.sh` script directly from the udev rule.

-If you write a script that kills the `powermate.sh` process when the Powermate is unplugged, you can specify that in your udev rule instead.
+You'll also want to write a script that kills the `powermate.sh` process when the Powermate is unplugged and run that script from the udev rule for the `remove` action.

 ## Installation